01 - Special Education Teacher

 - Experience in student teaching, internship, fieldwork, observation and all other placements required by universities or state approved programs for certification.
-Experience working with individuals with autism spectrum and other social communication disabilities.

 - Knowledge of special needs of students in assigned area; Admission, Review, and Dismissal (ARD) Committee process and Individual; Education Plan (IEP) goal setting process and implementation; curriculum and instruction.